Skip to main content

 Pooler’s Largest Master-Planned Community Reaches Its First Reroof Wave

 Godley Station is the largest master-planned community in Pooler — a 'city within a city' laid out in the late 1990s and built out village by village through the 2000s.
 The Arbors and Copper Village together account for roughly 900 homes across about 150 acres of common area, and that is before counting Towne Lake, Forest Lakes, and the apartments and townhomes on the retail side.
 At that scale, an entire cohort ages at once.
-The homes that went up between roughly 2004 and 2012 carried builder-grade architectural and 3-tab shingles that, in Chatham County's heat, humidity, and summer-storm cycling, run a practical 18-22 year service life rather than the warranty's 25 years.
-The math is simple: a neighborhood built in one decade reaches end-of-life in one decade.
-Godley Station is now squarely inside that first community-wide replacement wave, which is exactly why a homeowner here sees neighbor after neighbor putting on a new roof.
-We reroof to a 130 mph wind spec and treat each village's covenants as its own job — because at this size, no two streets are on quite the same timeline.
+The homes that went up between roughly 2004 and 2012 carried builder-grade architectural and 3-tab shingles that are now entering a common evaluation and replacement window.
+We match each reroof's attachment schedule to the selected product, roof deck and zones, property design criteria, permitted scope, and the covenants for that village.

 2004-2012